-While it is certainly possible that someone might seek a psychological evaluation purely for his or her own information because of curiosity and interest in personal growth, usually this is not the case.
-The function of a psychological evaluation is to be a communication tool.
+Sometimes, a person will seek a psychological evaluation purely for their own information, because of curiosity and/or interest in personal growth.
+Usually, however, this is not the case.
+Most often, the function of a psychological evaluation is to be a communication tool.
 Most people pursue a psychological evaluation as a means of gathering data, formulating an idea about how to understand a referral question, and developing recommendations about how to work toward achieving some specific goal.
 This report is then shared with treatment providers to put the plans into action.
 As a consequence, you can expect that all of the information that you share with me, is likely to make its way into the psychological report if it contributes to the formulation.
 You own the report, and you get to decide who sees it, with some specific limitations as noted below.

 Under New York State Law, parents are legally entitled to all medical records for a minor child.
 I cannot withhold them even if the child or another parent requests that I do so.
 The only exceptions would be if a child is emancipated, married, or themselves a parent, at which point that minor is considered an adult by the state for the purposes of medical consent and has control of his or her own records.